MewsSystems/developers/ExchangeRateClient/Job.md

 Mews Systems needs more web developers who can improve our award-winning system.
 Candidates must have great knowledge of HTML5/CSS3, JavaScript and React.
 We're creating a World-beating application and need team members to move us forward:

 We are looking for someone with web development experience with a strong understanding of HTML/CSS/JavaScript/React and responsive website development
-Experience with modern frontend technologies and tooling (includes Flux (Redux), Relay, Webpack, etc.)
+Experience with modern frontend technologies and tooling (includes Redux, Webpack, etc.)
 Experience with mobile applications development (especially React Native) or others are welcome.
 Understanding of RESTful APIs
 You must be able to communicate effectively in English